dmwit/effect-stack/README.md

 There is one module per kind of effect, named `Control.Monad.Stack.<Effect>`.
-Generally, if there is a class for the effect, we drop the initial `Monad` from the class name and use that as the name of the effect (e.g. `MonadState` -&amp;
+Generally, if there is a class for the effect, we drop the initial `Monad` from the class name and use that as the name of the effect (e.g. `MonadState` -&gt;
 `State`).
-Otherwise we use the final part of the module name from `transformers` as the effect name (e.g. `Control.Monad.Trans.Accum` -&amp;
+Otherwise we use the final part of the module name from `transformers` as the effect name (e.g. `Control.Monad.Trans.Accum` -&gt;
 `Accum`).
 Each module exports the following things:

 * A typeclass for popping one layer of that kind of effect off the stack at a time.
 This should generally be viewed as a low-level tool, but it may also be independently useful.
     * The class is named `<Effect>Stack`.
-    * There is a type family `Pop<Effect>`; it takes a monad, and removes enough transformers to drop the outermost transformer of the current kind of effect.
-(For example, `PopState Compiler` would throw away the outermost `ReaderT` and `StateT`, leaving a new stack that began at the `ExceptT`.)
+    * There is an associated type family `Pop<Effect>`; it takes a monad, and removes enough transformers to drop the outermost transformer of the current kind of effect.
+For example, `PopState Compiler` would throw away the outermost `ReaderT` and `StateT`, leaving a new stack that began at the `ExceptT`.
     * There is a method `lift<Effect>`; it applies `lift` the appropriate number of times to take an action one layer down in the effect stack and lift it to the full monad.